grafana/grafana-infinity-datasource/docs/sources/json.md

 ![backend parser](https://user-images.githubusercontent.com/153843/189875668-3ac061a9-c548-4bfe-abcc-6d0d7e6bdb55.png#center)

 When using the `backend` as parsing option, your timestamp fields need to follow the ISO date/time format.
 Example: `2006-01-02T15:04:05Z07:00`.
-If they are not in the ISO timestamp format, you can specify the format using the layout option.
+If they're not in the ISO timestamp format, you can specify the format using the layout option.
 The layout needs to be in [golang time layout spec](https://www.geeksforgeeks.org/time-formatting-in-golang/).

 When using the `backend` parser, you also have an option to summarize the numeric fields into a single aggregated number using Summarize field.
 Example usage: `last(density_of_eastbound_cars) - last(density_of_westbound_cars)`.
 You can also use numeric options such as `sum`,`min`,`max`,`mean`,`first` and `last`.